How the Conventional 97% LTV Mortgage Program Works

 Fannie Mae offers a conventional mortgage program that allows first-time home buyers to buy a home with a down payment as low as 3.0% of the property purchase price and with no borrower financial contribution.
 The program is referred to as the Fannie Mae 97% LTV Ratio program because when you make a 3% down payment to buy a home, the loan-to-value (LTV) ratio, or the amount of your mortgage divided by the value of the property, is 97%.
 Fannie Mae is a government-sponsored enterprise that develops mortgage programs and provides capital to lenders.
 Fannie Mae's mortgage programs are offered through approved lenders.

-The Fannie Mae 97% LTV Ratio / 3% Down Payment Program represents a conventional alternative to government-backed low or no down payment programs such as the FHA, VA and USDA mortgage programs.
-The 97% LTV Ratio / 3% Down Payment Program is similar to the Fannie Mae HomeReady Mortgage Program but has stricter borrower qualification requirements, does not have a borrower income limit and does not require pre-purchase home buyer counseling.
+Fannie Mae's 97% LTV Program represents a conventional alternative to government-backed low or no down payment programs such as the FHA, VA and USDA mortgage programs.
+The 97% LTV Program is similar to the Fannie Mae HomeReady Mortgage Program but has stricter borrower qualification requirements, does not have a borrower income limit and does not require pre-purchase home buyer counseling.

-Although Fannie Mae develops and sponsors the 97% LTV / 3% Down Payment Program, borrowers do not interact with Fannie Mae when they apply for a mortgage.
+Although Fannie Mae develops and sponsors the 97% LTV Ratio Program, borrowers do not interact with Fannie Mae when they apply for a mortgage.
 Instead, borrowers apply for the program through approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
 These approved lenders make sure that applicants meet Fannie Mae's Program eligibility guidelines and borrower qualification requirements.
-Click on a lender below or INTEREST RATES to contact lenders about the Fannie Mae 97% LTV / 3% Down Payment Program.
+Click on a lender below or MORTGAGE RATES to contact lenders about the program.

-Borrowers can also combine a 97% LTV / 3% Down Payment mortgage with a personal gift, employer program, down payment grant, closing cost assistance program or qualified subordinated second mortgage to pay for a down payment, closing costs or property renovations, allowing the borrower to purchase a home with no personal financial contribution.
+Borrowers can also combine a conventional 97% LTV mortgage with a personal gift, employer program, down payment grant, closing cost assistance program or qualified subordinated second mortgage to pay for a down payment, closing costs or property renovations, allowing the borrower to purchase a home with no personal financial contribution.
 Down payment and closing cost assistance grants as well as qualified subordinated second mortgages, also referred to as Community Seconds loans, are usually provided through state or local housing agencies or commissions.
-Please note that Community Seconds loans typically have borrower income limits based upon the area median income (AMI) where you are buying the home but the Fannie Mae 97% LTV / 3% Down Payment program does not.
+Please note that Community Seconds loans typically have borrower income limits based upon the area median income (AMI) where you are buying the home but the conventional 97% LTV ratio program does not.

 Borrower Debt-to-Income Ratio